 4. Offers Protection Against Stress

-When your body is stressed, it produces cortisol.
-Cortisol is a hormone that produces that "fight or flight" response.
+When your body is stressed, it produces cortisol — aka the stress hormone.
+Cortisol is a hormone that creates a "fight or flight" response.
+Many situations can elevate cortisol levels — including lack of sleep and busy lifestyles.
 Although this is normal, when your stress levels are high and ongoing, cortisol can damage muscle tissue, leading to protein breakdown in the body.
-Quercetin can fight these effects during times of extended stress as it suppresses the enzyme necessary for cortisol release.
+Quercetin can fight these effects during extended stress as it suppresses the enzyme necessary for cortisol release.

-Although the jury is still out, numerous animal studies and lab models have suggested that quercetin may offer a bronchial dilating effect.
-A 2013 study determined that it inhibited an enzyme that breaks down signaling proteins which produce swelling and airway narrowing.
-Quercetin caused a relaxation of the airway smooth muscle, leading researchers to suggest it may offer therapeutic solutions for persons suffering from upper respiratory conditions.
-Hopefully more research will continue to explore this possibility.
+While more research is needed, there are promising results that quercetin may offer a bronchial dilating effect.
+Quercetin has been shown to inhibit an enzyme that breaks down signaling proteins, which produce swelling and airway narrowing.
+Quercetin causes a relaxation of the airway smooth muscle, suggesting it may offer therapeutic solutions for people suffering from upper respiratory conditions.

 6. Offers Nutritional Support for Overall Health

 Listen, putting good nutrition into your body is one of the best measures you can take to encourage good health.
-It's not a guarantee, and some people will still get sick, but it's a good foundation and fundamental approach.
+It’s not a guarantee, and some people will still get sick, but it’s a good foundation and fundamental path.
 Why should quercetin be part of your approach?
-Because research has shown that people who consume more fruits and vegetables have a lower risk of some diseases and lab studies have shown that quercetin has a positive benefit against some cancers.
-Is it a cure?
-No. Is it something you should check into?
-I think so.
+Because research has shown that people who consume more fruits and vegetables have a lower risk of some diseases.
+Since quercetin is the most abundant dietary flavonoid, it’s a great option to include in your diet.[8, 9, 10, 11, 12]